 Pros of Living in Bellevue, WA

 Bellevue is blessed with a moderate climate.
 This translates to having little snow in the winter, and extreme weather is practically non-existent.
 On the other hand, there are plenty of rainy days in the summer.
 July and August are the warmest months in Bellevue while December and January are the coldest.
+Those looking for more mild climate might consider moving to Bellvue, WA.

 2. Employment and Economy

-Young professionals are often drawn to Bellevue since it’s home to several big employers such as the Bellevue School District, Bellevue College and Overlake Hospital Medical Center.
-Popular businesses like Boeing, Microsoft and T-Mobile also have operations here.
+Young professionals are often drawn to Bellevue since it’s home to several big employers such as the Bellevue School District, Bellevue College, and Overlake Hospital Medical Center.
+Popular businesses like Boeing, Microsoft, and T-Mobile also have operations here.
 The technology industry is booming in this city, with plenty of companies starting offices here.

 In Bellevue, the transportation system is also superior, with plenty of options to move around.
 There are light rail commuter lines, biking lanes and buses.
 In fact, ride-sharing is encouraged in this city.
 Another unique but efficient mode of transportation in Bellevue is a water taxi.